13 Lessons From the Experiences of Self-Made Billionaire FoundersBusiness Advice & Research

 While DJI dominates the consumer drone industry, its founder and the world’s first drone billionaire Frank Wang is a long way from reaching his desired level of perfection.
 Wang brings to the table a sense of Japanese craftsman mentality — constantly striving for perfection.

-The 35-year-old drone overlord will be the first to tell you that DJI is a long way from reaching “perfection” and always looking for ways to improve their products.
+The 35-year-old drone overlord will be the first to tell you that DJI is a long way from reaching “perfection” and always looking for ways to improve products.
 It should come as no surprise that DJI is a consumer’s choice for those who wish to be sky pilots.

 5. Be decisive in cutting toxic staff.